People

 Board of Trustees

 Liz brings a wealth of experience as a passionate museum and cultural heritage leader.
-Her career has taken her from the Lake District National Park to Holker Hall & Gardens, Wigan Pier, and most recently to the bold and brilliant Showtown in Blackpool.
+Her career has taken her from the Lake District National Park to Holker Hall & Gardens, Wigan Pier, Showtown and most recently to Counterculture.
 She has led major £10m+ capital projects, including Windermere Jetty Museum and Showtown, and held senior CEO and COO roles across the charitable and public sectors.

 A committed advocate for inclusive and accessible visitor and volunteer experiences, Liz is driven by a belief in the power of place, story, and connection.
 She regularly works with regional and national cultural organisations and currently sits on the Lancashire Business Board.
 She also serves as a Non-Executive Director for Super Slow Way Ltd, Heritage Trust for the North West, and Arts Lancashire.
 Previously, she was a member of the National Trust’s Regional Advisory Board for the North and held leadership roles with Lakeland Arts and Heritage Trust for the North West.